 The primary activities along the Utilities alignment related to reinstatement.
-This work has been suspended over winter, as conditions are too wet to allow work to continue.
-The main environmental risk relates to the potential for areas of which had not been reseeded before winter to generate sediment.
-The audits found that appropriate sediment and erosion control has been installed in relevant areas.
+This work was suspended over winter, as conditions are too wet to allow work to continue, and recommenced in late August.
+The audits found that appropriate environmental controls, including sediment and biosecurity controls, had been implemented in relevant areas.